 Parylene is the generic name for members of a unique polymer series.
 The basic member of the series is Parylene N or poly(para-xylylene).
 Parylene C is produced from the same raw material (dimer) as parylene N, modified only by the substitution of a chlorine atom for one of the aromatic hydrogens.

-The instrument usage is $6/run.
-The users must log into the log book and the individual Excel sheet prior to using the instrument for billing purposes.
-The log book comments will help in assessing a possible malfunction which may occur during the user’s time.
+The charge for using the instrument is $8/run.
+The users must log into the log book The log book comments will help in assessing a possible malfunction which may occur during the user’s time.

 Frequently Asked Questions

 Q. At what pressure does parylene deposition occur?

 A. The parylene deposition process typically takes place in the 10 to 100 mTorr range.
 This range is considered “Medium Vacuum”.